mfraser/unicorn-hat-hd-clock/README.md

 # Unicorn Hat HD Clock
-A simple clock for the Unicorn Hat HD that displays the current time and date with an animated seconds counter row.
+A simple clock for the Unicorn Hat HD that displays the current time and date with a night light to help children know when to wake up.

 ## What you need to run this program
 * Python Installed